nurulamin092/doctor-service-client/README.md

 ## Available Scripts

-In the project directory, you can run:
+Welcome to the Dental Service Provider Website

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](https://doctor-service-provider.web.app/) to view it in your browser.
+Open [https://doctor-service-provider.web.app](https://doctor-service-provider.web.app/) to view it in your browser.
 <!-- Open [http://localhost:3000](http://localhost:3000) to view it in your browser. -->

 The page will reload when you make changes.\